A module consists of chapters and pages. This is how you start:

 The first page of a module

-Start every topic with an introduction-page.
-In general, this page starts with a header of the topic title (no longer a quote!), an image and a short paragraph of text introducing the subject of the module.
+Start every module with an introduction-page.
+In general, this page starts with a header of the module title (no longer a quote!), an image and a short paragraph of text introducing the subject of the module.
 This way, the end user knows what to expect.